 Fishing regulations are used as a tool to ensure good fishing exists in the future.
-The department has used different types of fishing regulations to:
+Fishing regulations are used to:

 - control angler impacts on fish populations;